MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/advanced-audit.md

 You can also run the [Search-UnifiedAuditLog -Operations SearchQueryInitiatedSharePoint](https://docs.microsoft.com/powershell/module/exchange/search-unifiedauditlog) in Exchange Online PowerShell.

 > [!NOTE]
-> You must run the following command in Exchange Online PowerShell so that SearchQueryInitiatedSharePoint events (performed by the specified E5 user) are included in audit log search results: `Set-Mailbox <user identity> -AuditOwner @{Add="SearchQueryInitiated"}`.
+> You must run the following command in Exchange Online PowerShell so that SearchQueryInitiatedExchange events (performed by the specified E5 user) are included in audit log search results: `Set-Mailbox <user identity> -AuditOwner @{Add="SearchQueryInitiated"}`. <br/><br/>
-For multi-geo tenants, the Set-mailbox command must be run in the forest where the users mailbox is located.
-To find out the users mailbox location the following command can be run:-  Get-Mailbox <userid> | fl MailboxLocations.
+In a multi-geo environment, you must run the **Set-Mailbox** command in the forest where the user's mailbox is located.
+To identify the user's mailbox location, run the following command: `Get-Mailbox <user identity> | FL MailboxLocations`.
-If the opt-in command has already been run for multi-geo tenants from a different forest than the users forest, then one must re-optin (i.e. remove SearchQueryInitiated and add) from users forest.
+If the `Set-Mailbox -AuditOwner @{Add="SearchQueryInitiated"}` command was previously run in the forest that's different than the one the user's mailbox is located in, then you must remove the SearchQueryInitiated value from the user's mailbox (by running `Set-Mailbox -AuditOwner @{Remove="SearchQueryInitiated"}`) and then add it to the user's mailbox in the forest where the user's mailbox is located.

 ## High-bandwidth access to the Office 365 Management Activity API